splitnet/splitnet.github.io/README.md

-# Nerfies
+# SplitNet

-This is the repository that contains source code for the Splitnet.
+This is the repository that contains HTML code for the Splitnet.

-If you find Nerfies useful for your work please cite:
+If you find SplitNet useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{kim2022splitnet,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  title={SplitNet: Learnable Clean-Noisy Label Splitting for Learning with Noisy Labels},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  author={Kim, Daehwan and Ryoo, Kwangrok and Cho, Hansang and Kim, Seungryong},
-  journal   = {ICCV},
+  journal={arXiv preprint arXiv:2211.11753},
-  year      = {2021},
+  year={2022}
 }
 ```